What is the signature coffee trend in bars?

 In everyday bar practice, four broad families stand out.
 First, summer cold signatures built around the espresso tonic (espresso plus tonic water), the 'bumble' (espresso over orange juice) or a coconut-cardamom cold brew.
 Second, hot signatures, often derivatives of the flat white or cappuccino: tonka-infused latte, miso-caramel cappuccino, house-hazelnut cortado.
 Third, coffee mocktails shaken like cocktails, with citrus, spice syrups and aquafaba or egg white for foam.
 Fourth, dessert signatures served in glass with ice cream, espresso foam or balsamic-coffee reductions.

 The Belgian take is distinctive because it sits on top of a strong local culture of wine bars, abbey-beer bars and café-bistros.
 In the specialty scene of Brussels, Ghent, Antwerp and Liège, signature drinks draw on the Belgian pantry: speculoos, cuberdon, Callebaut dark chocolate, gueuze (in alcoholic versions outside WBC rules), pain d'épices.
-In Walloon Brabant, this hybrid logic is settling in: 20hVin in La Hulpe and La Cave du Lac in Genval build seasonal coffee menus with the same lens they apply to their wines, sourcing from local orchards and producers.
 A signature coffee is not a gimmick: it is a space where a barista can tell the story of an origin, a process and a pairing in a single glass.

 Bar signature coffee families